burcukolcak/burcukolcak.github.io/_pages/research.md

 Burcu Kolcak.
 “The Dynamics of Support and Opposition to the Black Lives Matter Movement”. (draft available upon request)

 Alexandra Filindra, Mia Gandenberger, Burcu Kolcak, and Anita Manatschal.
-"The Exclusionary Conception of the Demos and Political Intolerance: Evidence from the U.S., Switzerland, and Turkey". (draft available upon request)
+"The Exclusionary Conception of the Demos and Political Intolerance". (draft available upon request)

 ### In Progress